Flocking Frequently Asked Questions

 you can use color matching permanent felt tip pin to

-color in small spots until you can re flock the entire
+color in small spots, until you can re flock the entire

 area.

-Which color do I put on first?
+Which flock color do I put on first?

 It does not matter which color you put on first or the